dmitriz/dmitriz/README.md

 > Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding.
 >
 > — William Paul Thurston

-## Let's Connect

-I'm always open to collaborations on Open Knowledge projects and discussions about Fair Open Access and scholarly publishing reform.
-Feel free to reach out if you share my passion for advancing open scholarship.

 <!--